thunlp/OpenKE/README.md

 |RotatE (2019)	|0.549	|0.479|-|0.480|
 |RotatE+adv (2019)	|0.565	|0.522|0.571|0.533|

 RotatE has the best performance by representing knowledge in complex space.
-Our proposed TransR has the second best performance, and the real-valued representations learned by TransR can be more easily integrated with other neural network models.
+Our proposed TransR has the second best performance, and the real-valued representations learned by TransR can be more easily integrated with other neural network models, e.g. pre-trained language models.
+Please refer to our another toolkit [Knowledge-Plugin](https://github.com/THUNLP/Knowledge-Plugin) for such integration.

 ## Usage